saloni2509/Reinforcement-learning-Control-for-Robots-/README.md

 [REPORT.pdf](https://github.com/saloni2509/Reinforcement-learning-Control-for-Robots-/files/6988914/REPORT.pdf)

-This report tells us about the OpenAI Gym, and how to generate the code and justify it.
+This report tells us about the use of OpenAI Gym for balancing Cartpole, and how to generate the code that justify it.